sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_06.rst

 α level ahead of time.
 Instead, the convention is that scientists rely on three standard significance levels: 0.05, 0.01 and .001.
 When reporting your results, you indicate which (if any) of these significance levels allow you to reject the null hypothesis.
-Thit is summarised in :numref:`tab-pvaltable`.
+This is summarised in :numref:`tab-pvaltable`.
 This allows us to soften the decision rule a little bit, since *p* < 0.01 implies that the data meet a stronger evidential standard than *p* < 0.05 would.